 Mid Atlantic Tours is made possible through the generous support of the National Endowment for the Arts’ Regional Touring Program with additional funding provided by the Delaware Division of the Arts.

 The Crossing is a professional chamber choir conducted by Donald Nally and dedicated to new music.
 Highly sought-after by contemporary composers, The Crossing has premiered dozens of works by the elite of contemporary composers.
-Two programs are available for consideration:

 CONTEMPORARY CHAMBER MUSIC